Eleven-Z/smpc-rsa-enc-python/README.md

-# new data exchange method based on BGW
+# New Algorithm To For Perfectly Secure Multi Party Computation Base On BGW Protocol

-this is a research project on a new method for data exchang based on BGW protocol. implementation and the method is working successfully.
+this is a research project on a new method for perfectly secure multi party computation based on BGW protocol. implementation and the method is working successfully.